Decimal time: Scientific decimal time

 These values, based on the Julian year, are most likely to be those used in astronomy and related sciences.
 A Gregorian year, which takes into account the 100 vs. 400 leap year exception rule of the Gregorian calendar, is 365.2425 days (the average length of a year over a 400-year cycle), resulting in 0.1 years being a period of 36.52425 days (3155695.2 seconds; 36 days, 12 hours, 34 minutes, 55.2 seconds).

 Other decimal times

-Numerous individuals have proposed variations of decimal time, dividing the day into different numbers of units and subunits with different names.
+Many people have proposed variations of decimal time, dividing the day into different numbers of units and subunits with different names.
 Most are based upon fractional days, so that one decimal time format may be easily converted into another, such that all the following are equivalent: